exploratory-io/book/analytics/survival.md

 ### "Summary" View
 "Summary" View shows up only when Color By column is set.
 It shows the result of log-rank test that tests if the difference in survival of the subjects that belongs to different Color-By column groups is statistically significant or not.

-* Chi-Square - The rest statistic of the log-rank test.
+* Chi-Square - The test statistic of the log-rank test.
-* P Value (Log-Rank Test)
+* P Value (Log-Rank Test) - The test result.
 * Degree of Freedom - The degree of freedom of the chi-square distribution used for the log-rank test.
 * Number of Rows - Number of observations.
 * Number of Events - Number of events (death) in the entire observation data.